TalnUPF/OpenMinted_BabelNet/README.md

 The resulting xmi is annotated with BabelNet entities Is based on a docker that contains babelnet

 The license of this code does not apply for the BabelnetRepository, which has it's own "non commercial" license.
-Pleas check BabelNet details for use on commercial environment!
+Pleas check http://babelnet.org/ for details on commercial usage!